 The Kornfeld Lab

-Epigenomic Regulation of Energy Metabolism
+Epigenomic Regulation of Energy Metabolism in Cardiometabolic Diseases

 The medical problem:

-Metabolic Diseases like obesity and type 2 diabetes (T2D) are global medical emergencies which arise as consequence of disease-permissive genetic variation, unhealthy diet intake and obesity-promoting lifestyles that deteriorate metabolic health by altered gene regulation in key metabolic organs like fat tissue.
+(Cardio)-Metabolic Diseases like obesity and type 2 diabetes (T2D) are global medical emergencies which arise as consequence of disease-permissive genetic variation, unhealthy diet intake and obesity-promoting lifestyles that deteriorate metabolic health by altered gene regulation in key metabolic organs like fat tissue.

 Our approach:

-The Kornfeld Lab is specifically interested in understanding how epigenetic regulatory processes like changes in non-protein coding RNAs and altered chromatin states affect organism-, tissue- and cellular energy homeostasis and inter-organ crosstalk.
-We bring together strong molecular genomic techniques with a sound understanding of metabolic regulation.
+The Kornfeld Lab is interested in understanding how epigenetic regulatory processes like changes in non-protein coding microRNAs (miRNA) and altered chromatin states affect organism-, tissue- and cellular energy homeostasis and inter-organ crosstalk.
+We bring together strong molecular genomic techniques with a sound understanding of metabolic regulation in transgenic animal models.
 We value high-quality training of students, collaboration with domain experts across the globe and publishing our findings in high-impact journals.
+We collaborate with leading experts in our field world-wide and strengthen the translational impact of our science by industrial collaborations.

 Our goals:

-Our short-term fundamental research goal is to define novel disease-associated molecular signatures that promote obesity and type 2 diabetes (T2D) in transgenic model organisms.
-Our long-term translational research goal aim is to target disease-promoting processes using nutritional intervention strategies, noncoding RNA manipulation and novel tools such as adeno-associated virus vectors for gene correction in human patients.
+Our fundamental research goal is to define novel disease-associated molecular signatures that promote obesity and type 2 diabetes (T2D) in transgenic model organisms.
+Our translational research goal aim is to target disease-promoting processes using nutritional intervention strategies, miRNA perturbation in vivo, pharmacological approaches and the development of novel gene therapy tools such as adeno-associated virus vectors for gene correction in patients.